dipsylala/dipsylala/README.md

 ## 🔐 What I Do

 I build tools and automation for application security, with a particular focus on Veracode platform integrations and security tooling.
-My work spans from terminal UIs and MCP servers to security libraries and pentesting automation.
+My work spans from fun work with LEDs, to MCP servers, security libraries and pentesting automation.

 ## 🚀 Featured Projects